ggadwa/WSJS/readme.md

 *WSJS_Demo_Kart* is a repository for a kart-based (think Mario Kart) demonstration project.

 *WSJS_Demo_Platformer* is a repository for a platform-based (think Super Mario World) demonstration project.

-*WSServer* is a repository for java based game server, communicating by websockets.
-It also contains a light http server as a convenient way to run a local copy of a WSJS project.
-See the project readme for more information.

 ## Installation